Mouldent History, Family Crest & Coats of Arms

 Another 31 words (2 lines of text) are included under the topic Early Mouldent Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Mouldent family to the New World and Oceana
+Migration of the Mouldent family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Mouldent or a variant listed above: Thomas Moulston, who arrived in Virginia in 1623; Thomas Moulton, who settled in Boston Massachusetts in 1630 with his wife Jane; John Moulton, who settled in New England in 1637 with his wife and five children.